 years

-Adam has served as Project Lead for The Prentice Women’s Hospital Campaign, The Abraham Lincoln Presidential Library, Chicago Gourmet, Ferraris On Oak, The Illinois Governor’s Conference on Tourism & The 1060 Project for The Chicago Cubs.
+Adam has served as Project Lead for notable initiatives such as The Prentice Women’s Hospital Campaign, The Abraham Lincoln Presidential Library, Chicago Gourmet, Ferraris On Oak, The Illinois Governor’s Conference on Tourism, and numerous projects for The Chicago Cubs including The 1060 Project.

-In 2015, Adam was named President after completing successful campaigns with NetApp/CDW, Peak6 and The Chicago Cubs, where he handled all phases of event production and management.
+In 2015, Adam was appointed President following the successful completion of campaigns with NetApp/CDW, Peak6, and The Chicago Cubs, where he managed all facets of event production and management.

 Adam’s meticulous attention to detail as well as his anticipatory approach to problem solving, allows for the formulation of non-obvious solutions to logistical challenges.